sharaneppili/chatDB/README.md

 ChatDB is an AI-powered data assistant that lets users query any database using simple English.
 It automatically:

-Converts natural language to SQL queries using Google Gemini API
+Converts natural language to SQL queries

 Executes them securely on SQLite or MySQL